cran/adobeanalyticsr/README.md

 There are four setup steps required to start accessing your Adobe Analytics data.
 The following steps are each outlined in greater detail in the following sections:

   1. Create an Adobe Console API Project
-  2. Create and add the OAuth/JWT arguments to your `.Renviron` file.
+  2. Create and add the OAuth or S2S arguments to your `.Renviron` file.
   3. Set the type of authorization being used by calling `aw_auth_with(type = "")`.
-The `type` value should be **jwt** or **oauth**
+The `type` value should be **S2S** or **oauth**
   4. Get your authorization token using `aw_auth()`.
 Once the authorization type has been set (the previous step), this will look for `.Renviron` variables and complete the authorization.
   5. Get your `company_id` by using the function `get_me()`.

 #### 1. Create an Adobe Console API Project

 If you are using the OAuth authorization, regardless of how many different Adobe Analytics accounts you will be accessing, you only need a single Adobe Console API project (you will still need to have working user credentials for each account you want to access, but the Adobe Console API project is just the way you then get access to authenticate using those user credentials; yes...confusing!)
-If you are using the JWT authorization then you will need an Adobe Console API project created for each company you will be accessing.
+If you are using the S2S authorization then you will need an Adobe Console API project created for each organization you will be accessing.
 The following steps will get you setup on either of the different authorizations:

   1. Navigate to the following URL: https://console.adobe.io/integrations.
   2. Click the **Create New Project** button and select **Empty Project**